Skip to main content

 4. Responding to Change: Agile embraces change.
 Rather than rigidly following a plan, Agile teams adapt to evolving requirements and priorities.

-When to use Agile Method?
+When to use the Agile Method?

 #

-• When the requirements are not fully clear or unknown
+• When the requirements are not fully clear or unknown.

-• When the project scope is not fixed i.e. it’s an ongoing development and the billing will be done at the fixed intervals based on the resources utilized.
+• When the project scope is not fixed i.e. it’s an ongoing development and the billing will be done at fixed intervals based on the resources utilized.

 Popular Agile Frameworks #

-Following are the most popular software development frameworks that follow the Agile method.
+The following are the most popular software development frameworks that follow the Agile method.

 • SCRUM